All-terrain vehicles (ATVs)

 The Act respecting off-highway vehicles includes:

-- The rider must also wear gloves and appropriate footwear.
+- The rider must wear gloves and appropriate footwear.

-- 16 years of age is the minimum age for operating this type of vehicle.
+- The minimum age to operate an ATV is 16 years of age.
 In addition, riders 16 and 17 years of age are required to take a training course and to hold a certificate issued by Federation Québécoise des clubs quads.
 All new riders should take a training course.